The Ultimate Starter Guide for Working in the U.S.

 Spouses and dependents of CW-1 recipients are eligible to obtain a CW-2 visa, which will allow them to accompany the CW-1 visa holder and remain in the CNMI for the same time period.

+If you lose your CW-1 visa or it becomes damaged, you may need to apply for a Northern Mariana Card Replacement to ensure your legal status remains intact in the CNMI.
 While a violation of any of the terms and conditions by which the CW-1 worker is bound will result in the loss of their non-immigrant status, termination from employment will not have this effect.
 After losing your job, you may retain your CW-1 visa status as long as you find new employment within 30 days and your employer files a petition on your behalf.

 E-1: Treaty Traders and Qualified Employees